arunderwood/ESP8266-ESP-12E-playground/Readme.md

 ## Flashing MicroPython

 The tutorials on the MicroPython site list a flashing command similar to the one below.
 However, they did not work for me.
-A helpful Amazon reviewer pointed out setting `--flash_mode dio`
+A helpful Amazon reviewer pointed out setting `--flash_mode dio` is required in order to correctly flash this particular board.

 ```
 esptool.py --port /dev/ttyUSB0 --baud 115200 write_flash --flash_size=detect --flash_mode dio 0 esp8266-20171101-v1.9.3.bin